 Samsung SmartThings Hub is a capable hub that packs a lot of technologies inside one plastic box.
 It works really well, but it is bogged down by a mobile app that still needs a lot of work to be more intuitive and user-friendly.

-However, at $99 (For the latest prices and discounts, check here), you can get the widest range of compatible devices, whether it is officially supported or through workarounds offered by IFTTT recipes or by users like you.
+However, at this price, you can get the widest range of compatible devices, whether it is officially supported or through workarounds offered by IFTTT recipes or by users like you.

 The Logitech Harmony Hub

 Logitech’s Harmony remote has been helping people do away with a number of remotes for a decade now.
 The Harmony Hub is a natural extension of that, and it can help you control not only home entertainment devices but also other smart devices, such as smart lights.